vividness/lexeme/README.md

 Author
 ------
-Lexeme was written by Vladimir Ivic (vladimir.ivic at icloud.com) and is released under the BSD license.
+Lexeme was written by Vladimir Ivic (vladimir.ivic at icloud.com) and is released under the MIT license.